[x]

 William Tyndale is commonly called the father of the English Bible.
 He completed the translation of the New Testament in 1526.
 In doing so, Tyndale introduced new words into the English language, such as: Jehovah, Passover, atonement and scapegoat.

-The Roman Catholic Church was not pleased.
+The Roman Catholic Church protested.
 Tyndale's translation used words like 'overseer' instead of 'bishop,' 'elder' instead of 'priest,' 'congregation' instead of 'church' and 'love' instead of 'charity'.
-Tyndale also argued that the Greek New Testament, which we know as simply 'New Testament' or 'the gospel', did not support traditional Roman Catholic readings.

 Let's look at the definitions of these controversial words: